Written by Roushanna Gray & Gael Gray

 It is a hardy coastal shrub and grows in sandy coastal soils.
 It forms a good windbreak and is an excellent pioneer plant.
 It is covered in orange blooms with darker bracts in the early spring.

 Possesses a strong garlic scent and high in essential oils.

 – Adds a garlic flavour to cooking and baking.

 This metre-high, hardy shrub grows in coastal dunes and limestone soils of the Southern Cape giving the ‘holiday’ smell to the Knysna area.
 It prefers a sunny position and is covered in white flowers in late winter.

 PLEASE NOTE: Good Hope Gardens Nursery and Veld and Sea cannot take any responsibility for any adverse effects from the use of plants.
 Always seek advice from a professional before using a plant medicinally.

-To find out more about indigenous gardening and about the Good Hope Gardens Nursery as well as the Roushanna Gray and Gael Grey click here.
+To find out more about indigenous gardening and the Good Hope Gardens Nursery as well as the Roushanna Gray and Gael Grey click here.

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.